survivejs/react-book/manuscript/webpack-and-react.md

 If you hit `npm run dev` and try to modify our component (make it output `hello world again` or something), you'll see it actually works.
 After a flash.
 We can get something fancier with Webpack, namely hot loading.
 This is enabled by [react-hot-loader](https://gaearon.github.io/react-hot-loader/).

-To make this work, you should `npm i react-hot-loader --save-dev` and tweak the configuration as follows.
-The configuration has been included in its entirety so you don't have to piece it together:
+To make this work, you should `npm i react-hot-loader --save-dev` and tweak the configuration as follows:

 **config/index.js**